voltrue2/gracenode/README.md

 In order to use **gracenode**, you need to properly set it up in your application root file (The file that starts your application).

+## Create Bolierplate To Get Started

+To create a basic setup for your application, execute the following command from the root of your application directory:

+`./node_modules/gracenode/bin/boilerplate`

+The above command will create a very basic setup for you.

+To start your own HTTP server from here on, execute `node index.js start`.

+The above command will daemonize your appliction.

+**NOTE**: By default, your HTTP server will be listening to port `http://localhost:8888`.

 ### Configure Logging and Cluster Management

 These are optional configurations, but you will want to know what they do.